 If your yard is in rough shape, do what you can to fix it up before you put your home on the market.
 There are home buyers who take a home’s yard and landscaping into great consideration when putting an offer in.
 Fill in holes, clean up debris, and keep your grass green.

 If you want to bump up your home’s value, consider investing in gardening and landscape design.
+This is one of the simplest, yet most rewarding home repairs to make before selling your home.
 Your yard can say a lot about your home, so if the yard is in good shape, buyers will think the home is in good shape as well.

-Making these home repairs before selling your house could mean the difference between you getting asking price and having to negotiate a lower price.
+There’s a near endless list of things to do when selling a house.
+But making these home repairs before selling your home could mean the difference between you getting asking price and having to negotiate a lower price.
 The home buying process may look different now, but the fundamentals of the process are the same.
 The more work you put in, the greater your return on investment can be.
 You’d be surprised what the smallest project can do for your home’s value.